Lab Solutions:

 - doxygen -g

-bin docs Doxyfile include Makefile README.md src
+bin docs Doxyfile include Makefile README.md src - Modify the

 - Add the following rules to your